cobuildlab/flux-state/README.md

 ```
 ChangeLog:

+#### v 1.1.5

+- Notification for events are now clones from original Data

 #### v 1.1.4

-- Rollback of async dispatches
+- Rollback of async dispatches: They will stay sync for now

 #### v 1.1.3